awsdocs/amazon-rds-user-guide/doc_source/Concepts.DBInstanceClass.md

   For the RDS for MariaDB, RDS for MySQL, and RDS for PostgreSQL DB engines, Amazon RDS has started the end\-of\-life process for db\.r3 DB instance classes using the following schedule, which includes upgrade recommendations\.
 For all RDS DB instances that use db\.r3 DB instance classes, we recommend that you upgrade to a db\.r5 DB instance class as soon as possible\.
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Concepts.DBInstanceClass.html)

+### Burstable\-performance instance class types<a name="Concepts.DBInstanceClass.Types.burstable"></a>

-The following are the burstable\-performance DB instance types available:
+The following burstable\-performance DB instance types are available:
 + **db\.t4g** – General\-purpose instance classes powered by Arm\-based AWS Graviton2 processors\.
 These instance classes deliver better price performance than previous burstable\-performance DB instance classes for a broad set of burstable general\-purpose workloads\.
 Amazon RDS T4g instances are configured for Unlimited mode\.
 This means that they can burst beyond the baseline over a 24\-hour window for an additional charge\.

   You can modify a DB instance to use one of the DB instance classes powered by AWS Graviton2 processors\.
 To do so, complete the same steps as with any other DB instance modification\.